 - Are the uses surrounding the buildings compatible?
 It is often preferable to be located in an office area surrounded by buildings of similar use.
-For example many tenants will not want to lease space in a build building that is next door to a KFC outlet.
+For example, many tenants will not want to lease space in a building that is next door to a KFC outlet.

 - Does the building have curb appeal?
 Is it well landscaped and well maintained?
 The initial impression a building has may affect a tenant’s decision to lease the property.
 If possible, get a building with timeless qualities that will appeal to tenants over the long term.

 - What type of parking exists?
 Is it secure and underground?
 Is it free?
 What cost is the monthly rate?
-Are car parks in tandem, in other words, one behind the other which makes life more difficult when one employee has to leave?
-Are car parks undercover and underground?
+Our car parks in tandem, in other words, one behind the other which makes life more difficult when one employee has to leave.
+Are our car parks undercover and underground?